 However, on the morning of the trip, I was honestly hoping that it would be cancelled!
 It was pouring with rain and the thought of spending the day white water rafting on the river did not appeal to me.

 However, a quick text confirmed it was all still on, so off we went.

-We were picked up from the reception of our accommodation, The Nexus Beach Resort (near Kota Kinabalu) by minibus at 8.30am.
-We were then driven for about an hour to the Traverse Adventure Centre.
-This borders the River Kiulu in the Tamparuli District.
+A driver picked us up in a 12-seater minibus at 8.30am from the reception of our accommodation, The Nexus Beach Resort (near Kota Kinabalu).
+We were then driven for about an hour to the Traverse Adventure Centre, which borders the River Kiulu.

 It was, of course, an uphill drive and the windy roads did not really agree with Jacob, who gets very travel sick.
 However, the driver was lovely and was happy to stop for air.

 What should you wear for white water rafting?

 We travelled in our swim gear, with old t-shirts on top.
 We packed light and just took our dry bag with a change of clothes and our travel towels.
 However at the centre, they have good changing facilities if you prefer to change on arrival.

 We left our dry bags with our driver who took them down to the final destination meeting point.